Risperidone is an atypical antipsychotic that also comes as an oral tablet under the brand name Risperdal.

 - orally disintegrating tablet

 Each person’s reaction to a certain medication is different.
-With that said, in some people, some effects may be observable within the first few days of use while for others, it may take up to three to six weeks for risperidone to work in full efficacy.
+With that said, in some people, some effects may be observable within the first few days of use.
+However, for others, it may take up to three to six weeks for risperidone to work in full efficacy.

 You should talk to your doctor about how it works for you over the first few weeks.
 If no positive changes are apparent after two to three weeks of use, your doctor may increase the dose or may consider changing your medication.

-Typically, doctors start risperidone at a lower dose that will gradually increase to a certain dose that works for you, depending on your response and tolerability to the medicine.
+Typically, doctors start risperidone at a lower dose that will gradually increase to a certain dose that works for you.
+This will also depend on your response and tolerability to the medicine.

 On the other hand, if you started with the long-acting injection, it may take at least three weeks before it starts releasing the risperidone.
-As such, you may be asked by your doctor to continue taking your tablets before the medication starts to kick in.
+As such, your doctor may ask you to continue taking your tablets before the medication starts to kick in.

-This injection is administered by your doctor every two weeks and provides a steady release of risperidone over the same duration.
+Your doctor will administer this injection every two weeks.
+The injection will also provide a steady release of risperidone over the same duration.

 How long does it take for risperidone to wear off?